How to Get Out of a Business Contract

 If you registered for a merchant services account and the price is higher than you anticipated, there's a possibility that you could get out of the contract without paying an early termination fee.
 You must prove that the company lied to you.
 Having written documentation, including email, works in your favor.

 If you need help with how to get out of a business contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.